Posts

 The Role of Policy and Planning

-Policy and planning play a crucial role in shaping the future of Uptown’s transportation system.
 Local governments must work closely with transit agencies, community organizations, and residents to develop strategies that address the unique challenges of the neighborhood.
-This includes not only expanding public transit options but also implementing policies that encourage the use of shared mobility solutions.
+This includes expanding public transit options and implementing policies that encourage shared mobility solutions.
+Zoning regulations can be adjusted to promote mixed-use development that supports public transportation.
+Incentives for businesses that support transit, such as tax breaks or grants for employer-sponsored passes, help create a culture where shared mobility is the norm.